marci-pires/WikiHadatac/HADatAc-User-Guide.md

 ## 1.1.
 On Linux (Production)

+Use these installation instructions to install a production HADatAc on Linux.

 ## 1.2.
 On Linux (Development)

+Use these installation instructions to install a development HADatAc on Linux.

 ## 1.3.
 On MacOS (Development)

+Use these installation instructions to install a development HADatAc on MacOs.

 ## 1.4.
 Using Docker

+Use these installation instructions to install a virtual machine with a development HADatAc.

 ***